-Day 15: Mount Fuji
+Day 15: Mount Fuji Meals: B, L, D

 Travel approximately 1 and a half hours by road to Hakone.
+The region is spectacular with the calm waters of the five lakes, formed by past volcanic eruptions, reflecting Fuji's picture-perfect cone.

 Weather permitting, ascend the road to the 5th Station to view Mt Fuji.
-Also, enjoy a peaceful cruise on Lake Ashi before taking to the skies on the Komagatake Ropeway to enjoy the breathtaking scenery of the below.
+Continue to tranquil Lake Ashi.
+Take a cruise across the lake before taking the Komagatake Ropeway cable car for spectacular views of Mount Fuji and the lake below.

 Later, continue your journey by road for around 2 hours to Tokyo, Japan's capital city.
-Meals: B, L, D